Khalid-Nowaf/supernet/README.md

 ## Installation

-To install `supernet`, you need to have Go installed on your machine (version 1.13 or later recommended).
+To install `supernet`, you must have Go installed on your machine (version 1.13 or later recommended).
 Install the package by running:

 ```sh
 go get github.com/khalid-nowaf/supernet